tannermeade/data-migrator/README.md

 ## Architecture

-Data Migrator provides powerful and flexible tooling in the form of 3 categories of code:
+DataMigrator provides powerful and flexible tooling in the form of 3 categories of code:
 1. Schema Representation
 2. A Conversion Pipeline
 3. Diverse Toolchain of Data Origins

 #### Schema Representation

-Data Migrator represents schemas in a flexible manner that supports flat schema data stores like tabular data (csv & sql) and schema-less deep data stores like JSON.
+DataMigrator represents schemas in a flexible manner that supports flat schema data stores like tabular data (csv & sql) and schema-less deep data stores like JSON.

 <img src="https://github.com/tannermeade/data-migrator/blob/master/.github/assets/schema_representation.png?raw=true" height="600">

 #### A Conversion Pipeline

 The conversion pipeline is meant to be asyncronous as it handles packets of data that are streamed through the conversion type adapters.
-Data Migrator is built to have a diverse and extendable toolchain of adapters to convert any data type to another.
+DataMigrator is built to have a diverse and extendable toolchain of adapters to convert any data type to another.

 It is even designed to handle source fields that can hold several data types being converted to a destination with several completely different data types.
 It handles this by generating, creating, and editing the conversion type adapters where you can define exactly what source data type gets converted to which destination data type for each individual field.